bths-solar-car/blog/content/post/note-to-devs.md

 cover = ""
 tags = ["SYSTEM ADMIN"]
 keywords = ["", ""]
 summary = "This post will teach you everything you need to know making posts on this blog.
 Read thoroughly and with caution.
-Experience with Git and GitHub is a must."
+Experience with Git and GitHub is a must here."
 +++

 ## Intro